axone-protocol/contracts/contracts/okp4-law-stone/README.md

 The `okp4-law-stone` smart contract aims to provide GaaS (i.e. Governance as a Service) in any [Cosmos blockchains](https://cosmos.network/) using the [CosmWasm](https://cosmwasm.com/) framework and the [Logic](https://docs.okp4.network/modules/next/logic) OKP4 module.

 This contract is built around a Prolog program describing the law by rules and facts.
-The law stone is immutable, this means it can only been questioned, there is no update mechanisms.
+The law stone is immutable, this means it can only be questioned, there are no update mechanisms.

 The `okp4-law-stone` responsibility is to guarantee the availability of its rules in order to question them, but not to ensure the rules application.